turtleboyagain120/License-testing/The_BROKEN_License.md

 ---------------

 (this is a horrible license.
 DO NOT even use for your project.
-Even I the owner of this license advice you to not use it.)
+Even @turtleboyagain120 the owner of this license advice you to not use it.)

 How to use:
 * replace [your state] with your state and remove brackets